Świebodzin County

 Świebodzin County (powiat świebodziński) is a unit of territorial administration and local government (powiat) in Lubusz Voivodeship, western Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Świebodzin, which lies 35 km north of Zielona Góra and 57 km south of Gorzów Wielkopolski.
 The only other town in the county is Zbąszynek, lying 20 km east of Świebodzin.

 The county covers an area of 937.45 km2.
 As of 2019 its total population is 55,753, out of which the population of Świebodzin is 21,736, that of Zbąszynek is 5,020, and the rural population is 28,997.

 Neighbouring counties

-Świebodzin County is bordered by Międzyrzecz County to the north, Nowy Tomyśl County to the east, Zielona Góra County to the south, Krosno Odrzańskie County to the south-west and Sulęcin County to the north-west.
+Świebodzin County is bordered by Międzyrzecz County to the north, Nowy Tomyśl County to the east, Zielona Góra County to the south, Krosno County to the south-west and Sulęcin County to the north-west.